Harris County Criminal Trespass Lawyers

 - Class A misdemeanors are punishable by up to one year in jail, and/or a fine up to $4,000.

 Take your Criminal Trespass Charge Seriously

 Individuals often taken criminal trespass charges lightly, however that is a mistake because the possible penalties are very serious.
-If you are charged with criminal trespass in the counties of Harris, Montgomery, Fort Bend, Waller, Brazoria, Liberty or Galveston, protect your rights by retaining the experienced Houston criminal defense lawyers at James G. Sullivan & Associates.
+If you are charged with criminal trespass in Harris County or Fort Bend County, protect your rights by retaining the experienced Houston criminal defense lawyers at James G. Sullivan & Associates.

-James (Jim) Sullivan is an experienced Houston criminal defense attorney.
-For 22 years, Sullivan has successfully fought the government in jury trials on behalf of clients in criminal and juvenile courts.
+James Sullivan is an experienced Houston criminal defense attorney.
+For almost 30 years, Sullivan has successfully fought the government in jury trials on behalf of clients in criminal and juvenile courts.
 Sullivan has also been able to get hundreds of serious criminal and juvenile cases dismissed or reduced from a felony to a misdemeanor.

 Contact James Sullivan at 281-546-6428 for a free confidential consultation.